 Where To Start?

 I’ve found the best area to start is in a corner.
-The image on the right best illustrates this.
+The image below best illustrates this.
 Keep in mind our example is a glue down installation and the procedure may vary.
 Principally what I wanted to achieve was a good solid starting point.
 The smaller sections behind the first board are anchor points to keep the first board aligned.

 Other applications can include using a full length piece as a backer board for the start of the installation.
 Either method, they are held firm to the subfloor with concrete screws.
 No movement of the starter line area will occur, but keeping a watchful eye on the area is advised during the course of the first several rows.